krakend/krakend-documentation/configuration/templates.md

 {{ .b }}
 {{end}}
 ```
 Prints `hi`.
-As you can see the context inside the with is different, and we don't access it lile `.a.b`.
+As you can see the context inside the with is different, and we don't access it like `.a.b`.

 When calling templates from templates (flexible config), make sure to add the final dot `.` to pass all the settings files to the next template or pass those variables that are needed: